 In order to be accepted for doctoral (PhD) studies, the applicant is required to meet the general entry requirements and any special requirements outlined in the position announcement.
 The applicant must also possess any other abilities required in order to benefit from the education.

 General entry requirements

-The general entry requirements are met by those who have:
+The general entry requirements are met by those who:

 - otherwise acquired largely equivalent knowledge